Stemless CastersFinding a caster to fit the built-in stem on your chair

 Does your chair have the caster stems welded or built-in?
 Now one of the casters has broken and need replaced.
 Finding a replacement caster to fit the stem may be difficult.
 The caster-end of the stem can differ significantly from one model to the next and from one manufacturer to the next.

 First: Try contacting the furniture dealer or the manufacturer to see if they can provide a replacement caster.
-Otherwise: Take some accurate measurements of the stem (the portion that would fit into the caster) and enter them into the table below.
-Calipers are best to get accurate measurements of each dimension and are available at most hardware stores with the cheapest plastic models around $5-$10.
+Otherwise: Obtain accurate measurements of the stem (the portion that would fit into the caster).
+Calipers are best to get accurate measurements of each dimension and are available at most hardware stores for around $10.

 Compare your dimenions to those in the table.
 Follow the link of the stem that is closest to yours to see what stemless casters have the best chance of fitting your stem.